gatblau/base-images/jdk/13-j9-ubi8-min/readme.md

 # Image for Containerised Java Applications

-This image is for running performant containerised java applications.
+This is an OCI v1 image for running performant containerised java applications.

 It is based on: